 Macron and Merkel appear to suffer from different strains of utopian delusion.
 Although at opposite ends of their political careers, both have had apotheosis cast upon them.
 We are in for a bruising time, then, as matriarch and upstart negotiate the paths of their respective, improbable, and dissonant agendas.
 Macron is for the siphoning of power from the member-nations into the super-nation, that is, from Berlin to Brussels.
 No can do.
 His proposals, as outlined in the speech, sound academic and corny at best: not the best marks of statesmanship.

 The speech from the Pnyx is best taken, if taken at all, at a gallop.
 It is turgid and repetitive, rambling and at times incoherent, although by no means devoid of content.
-It has been translated by The Europeans from LREM’s transcript, with a clenched-teeth determination that far exceeds the call of duty.
+It has been translated by The Europeans from LREM’s transcript, with a clenched-teeth determination.
 Why?
 Because a ‘Macron baseline’ would be useful, if only to judge the development of his rhetoric over the next five years.
 Continue reading “Macron in Athens”